SNAP Benefits in Colorado: How to Apply and Qualify

 • Citizenship Status: Each household member applying for benefits must be a U.S. citizen or an eligible non-citizen with a qualifying immigration status.

-• Work Requirements: Most adults must register for work and accept suitable employment, with specific rules applying to able-bodied adults without dependents.
+• Work Requirements: Most adults must register for work and follow specific rules, including time limits for able-bodied adults without dependents unless they meet certain exemptions.

 Download Benny app to save on groceries